vtog/labGuides/source/ocp/local-mirror-registry.rst

       via DNS or the local hosts file.
 The installer will use that name to validate the service.

+   .. important:: With v2 "pgStorage" is replaced with "sqliteStorage".

+   .. tip:: The default port is 8443, you can specify a custom port by adding
+      it to quayHostname, for example: mirror.lab.local:8444.
+Be sure to use this custom port throughout the rest of the guide.

    .. note:: The "ocp4" directory in "/mirror" will be created by the installer.

    .. code-block:: bash